loktevich/docs-management/README.md

 ## API Documentation

-The documentation for API is located at http://localhost:8080/swagger-ui.html#/document-controller (when REST server ia started)
+The documentation for API is located at http://localhost:8080/swagger-ui.html#/document-controller (when REST server is started)